By News Team

 This second Test of the 2005 Ashes series is a match that could go down as the greatest Test match England have ever been involved in.

 After a brilliant first innings, England slumped to 75-6 before Andrew Flintoff came to the crease to hit the Australian bowlers all around the ground.
-Thanks to “Freddie’s” fine knock of 73 runs from 86 balls, England had set Australia 282 to win.
+Thanks to ‘Freddie’s’ fine knock of 73 runs from 86 balls, England had set Australia 282 to win.

 With Australia needing two runs to secure victory and England requiring one more wicket, Steve Harmison’s bouncer was gloved behind by Michael Kasprowicz and England had won it by the barest of margins, sending the Edgbaston crowd wild.
+When it comes to great England Test match results, this one takes some beating.

 Australia vs England – Melbourne, 2010